TejasK28/336project/README.md

 2. Servlet files will create a connection through mysql jar file and will send in a query
 3. The response is also handled in the Servlet file

+# Credentials

+Customer : CUST001/pass
+Admin: admin/adminpass
+Customer Rep : admin/adminpass (you can also login as admin and add more as you wish and check them as customer rep)

 ## User Functionality

 ✅ Let people search for flights between two airports